 19. Sass de Putia Circuit Hike

-Sass de Putia Circuit, Hiking in the Dolomites
+Sass de Putia, Dolomites

 Sass de Putia/Peitlerkofel is a solitary two-headed mountain in Puez-Odle Nature Park.